carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 Here, we will demonstrate the application of <code>eddy</code> following the
 <code>topup</code> correction step, by making use of both the uncorrected
-diffusion data, as well as distortion corrections from the previous step.
+diffusion data, as well as estimated warpfield from the `topup`.
 Additionally, a text file, which maps each of the volumes to one of the corresponding acquisition directions from the <code>pedir.txt</code> file will have to be created.
 Finally, similar to <code>topup</code>, there are also a number of input parameters which have to be specified:

 * <code>--imain</code> specifies the undistorted diffusion weighted volume
 * <code>--mask</code> specifies the brainmask for the undistorted diffusion